 We always hope that they will pass peacefully in their sleep.
-This way, there's no pain for them and we don't have to make the gut-wrenching decision about when to elect euthanasia.
+This way, there's no pain and we don't have to make the gut-wrenching decision about when to elect euthanasia.

 When a dog is diagnosed with cancer, one of the most significant fears that family members have is whether or not their beloved pet will suffer in "the end".
 It's important to remember that in veterinary medicine we have control over when a pet is euthanized.
 If you monitor your dog very closely, you can elect euthanasia before they suffer at all.
-Your veterinarian or oncologist can help you make this decision and decide when the time is right.
+Your veterinarian, oncologist, or palliative care vet can help you make this decision and decide when the time is right.